Kratos Defense & Security Solutions (NASDAQ:KTOS) Sets New 12-Month Low at $18.77

 Kratos Defense & Security Solutions, Inc. (NASDAQ:KTOS) shares hit a new 52-week low during trading on Thursday .
 The company traded as low as $18.77 and last traded at $18.82, with a volume of 7092 shares trading hands.
 The stock had previously closed at $18.91.

-KTOS has been the topic of a number of recent research reports.
-Royal Bank of Canada initiated coverage on Kratos Defense & Security Solutions in a research report on Thursday, October 21st.
-They issued an “outperform” rating and a $28.00 price objective on the stock.
+KTOS has been the topic of several recent research reports.
 Truist Securities reduced their price target on Kratos Defense & Security Solutions from $26.00 to $24.00 and set a “hold” rating on the stock in a research report on Friday, October 15th.
 TheStreet lowered Kratos Defense & Security Solutions from a “b-” rating to a “c+” rating in a research report on Wednesday, October 6th. reduced their price target on Kratos Defense & Security Solutions from $32.00 to $28.00 and set a “buy” rating on the stock in a research report on Thursday, November 4th.
+Royal Bank of Canada initiated coverage on Kratos Defense & Security Solutions in a research report on Thursday, October 21st.
+They issued an “outperform” rating and a $28.00 price target on the stock.
 Finally, Truist reduced their price target on Kratos Defense & Security Solutions from $26.00 to $24.00 and set a “hold” rating on the stock in a research report on Friday, October 15th.
 Four research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
 Based on data from MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $27.89.

 The firm has a market cap of $2.29 billion, a price-to-earnings ratio of 30.50 and a beta of 0.68.
 The company has a current ratio of 3.67, a quick ratio of 3.24 and a debt-to-equity ratio of 0.31.
 The company has a 50 day moving average of $20.51 and a 200 day moving average of $23.11.

-In other Kratos Defense & Security Solutions news, insider Steven S. Fendley sold 7,000 shares of Kratos Defense & Security Solutions stock in a transaction dated Monday, October 25th.
-The stock was sold at an average price of $22.19, for a total value of $155,330.00.
+In other Kratos Defense & Security Solutions news, CFO Deanna H. Lund sold 11,500 shares of Kratos Defense & Security Solutions stock in a transaction dated Thursday, October 21st.
+The stock was sold at an average price of $22.65, for a total value of $260,475.00.
 The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, CFO Deanna H. Lund sold 11,500 shares of Kratos Defense & Security Solutions stock in a transaction dated Thursday, October 21st.
-The shares were sold at an average price of $22.65, for a total value of $260,475.00.
+Also, insider Steven S. Fendley sold 7,000 shares of Kratos Defense & Security Solutions stock in a transaction dated Monday, October 25th.
+The shares were sold at an average price of $22.19, for a total value of $155,330.00.
 The disclosure for this sale can be found here.
 Insiders sold a total of 97,787 shares of company stock worth $2,041,396 in the last three months.
 Company insiders own 1.83% of the company’s stock.

 Hedge funds and other institutional investors have recently made changes to their positions in the company.
 Albion Financial Group UT bought a new position in shares of Kratos Defense & Security Solutions in the 2nd quarter valued at about $25,000.
 Rockefeller Capital Management L.P. grew its holdings in shares of Kratos Defense & Security Solutions by 273.4% in the 2nd quarter.
 Rockefeller Capital Management L.P. now owns 956 shares of the aerospace company’s stock valued at $27,000 after acquiring an additional 700 shares in the last quarter.
 Marshall Wace LLP bought a new position in shares of Kratos Defense & Security Solutions in the 1st quarter valued at about $35,000.
 First Horizon Advisors Inc. bought a new position in shares of Kratos Defense & Security Solutions in the 3rd quarter valued at about $39,000.
 Finally, Dark Forest Capital Management LP bought a new position in shares of Kratos Defense & Security Solutions in the 2nd quarter valued at about $41,000.
 Institutional investors own 86.27% of the company’s stock.